 If you are looking for something to do during the summer holidays and find yourself in the south of England, take a trip out to Down House, the home of the English naturalist Charles Darwin and his family.
-Although difficult to reach – and I certainly w

-The English Heritage Society has done a fine job in recreating the house to look as it did in Darwin’s time.
+The English Heritage Society has done a fine job in recreating the house to look as it did when Darwin was alive.
 Filled with original pieces of furniture and memorabilia, you could quite imagine Darwin himself walking through the door at any moment.

-Darwin lived at Down House with his wife Emma and their children and the house was very much a family home.
+Darwin lived at Down House with his wife Emma and their children and the house was very much designed as a family home.
 A wooden indoor slide bears witness to the creative approach to play Darwin took with his offspring.
 The dressing closet of Emma and Darwin’s bedroom features period costumes in child and adult sizes and dressing-up is very much encouraged.
 It's a lovely way to feel the vibes of the 19th century.

-Set-up as an ‘outdoor laboratory’, the gardens of Down House are where Darwin conducted many of his botanical experiments, which later formed the basis of his book Different Forms of Flowers on Plants of the Same Species, published in 1877.
+Set-up as an ‘outdoor laboratory’, the gardens of Down House are where Darwin conducted many of his botanical experiments.
+These later formed the basis of his book 'Different Forms of Flowers on Plants of the Same Species', published in 1877.
 There is much to explore and lots to learn as you wander around the grounds.

 http://www.english-heritage.org.uk/visit/places/home-of-charles-darwin-down-house/ for more information on Down House.